 Resource Conservation (Energy) Program

-The Resource Conservation (Energy) Program provides for renewable energy development, energy efficiency, and strategic energy planning.
+The Resource Conservation (Energy) Program includes renewable energy development, energy efficiency, and strategic energy planning.
 The City of Carpinteria is committed to providing equitable, clean resilient power to the community.
-This Program includes the implementation of community choice energy, strategic energy planning, and energy efficiency for residents and businesses.

 Community Choice Energy